oehrlis/oci-sec-ws/lab/ex02/2x03-Exercise.md

 ![>> step_2](../../images/screenshot-cloud-guard-auto-resolve_2.jpg)

 In section _Configuration_ und _Responder recipes_, add recipe.
-Select your responder receive from dropdown list and press _Add recipes_.
+Select your responder recipe from dropdown list and press _Add recipes_.
 Do not select the Oracle managed recipe as you have no privileges there to change any settings.

 ![>> step_3](../../images/screenshot-cloud-guard-auto-resolve_3.jpg)